grainymac/whatsCookin/README.md

 ## Features
 - This project features API fetches to collect data on recipes, ingredients, and site users.
+- A slider to carousel food pictures and testimonials via the Glide library
 - Recipes can be favorited, which will save them to the user's cookbook.
 - A user can search all recipes and their own cookbook by tag or by name.
 - Recipes can be viewed in a modal, where their ingredients, instructions, and total cost will be displayed.